TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

         propagated unchanged.

-        This method is called by the :meth:`__getitem__` method of the :class:`dict` class when the requested key is not found; whatever it returns or raises is then returned or raised by :meth:`__getitem__`.
+        This method is called by the :meth:`__getitem__` method of the :class:`dict` kundi when the requested key is not found; whatever it returns or raises is then returned or raised by :meth:`__getitem__`.

         Note that :meth:`__missing__` is *not* called for any operations besides